ZJU-SEC/Cargo-Ecosystem-Monitor/Code/github_ecosystem/README.md

 SyntaxError: invalid syntax
 ```

 You can edit file `xxx/bin/repo` to change `#!/usr/bin/env python` to `#!/usr/bin/env python3`.
-After that, follow the instructions in https://source.android.com/docs/setup/download/downloading.
-Be sure to download under the directory `./AOSP`.
+After that, follow the instructions at https://source.android.com/docs/setup/download/downloading.
+Be sure to download it under the directory `./AOSP`.

 Under directory `./AOSP`, run command